Guidelines for Building a Bouldering Wall at Home

 The basic structure of a bouldering wall

 The basic structure of a bouldering wall is a wooden frame covered with plywood, and attached to the existing wall studs and floor joists.
 It is basically joists attached to joists.
 The joists are framing lumber; the plywood has to be high quality plywood and at least 3/4 of an inch thick.
 No cheap plywood!

 For detailed sample plans for building a bouldering wall at home, check out Metolius Climbing and Moon Climbing.
 The directions are nuanced and technical; just click over to one of them.
 Metolius's guide is more in depth; Moon Climbing's guide is more basic.
 However, they are similar in their approaches to the project.
 When in doubt, find a contractor in a place like Seattle to consult with.
 Why do I imagine that Seattle residents have a high per-capita distribution of climbing walls?

 Bolting climbing holds to your bouldering wall

 There are two primary types of climbing holds for indoor rock walls: bolt-on holds, and screw-in holds.
-Both the Metolius guide and the Moon Climbing guide to building a bouldering wall at home recommend installing bolt-on climbing holds.
-Climbing holds are bolted onto a bouldering wall with T-bolts.
-Use the higest quality bolts you can get; no cheap-o's.
-Figure top-of-the-line hardware into the price of your bouldering wall materials.
+Both the Metolius guide and the Moon Climbing guide to building a bouldering wall at home recommend installing bolt-on climbing holds, attached to the bouldering wall with T-bolts.
+Use the highest quality bolts you can get; no cheapos.
+Figure top-of-the-line hardware into the price of your materials.
 Remember: This wall will be supporting a lot of weight!

 These are just basic guidelines.
-You'll need to also research creating safe fall zones (very important), and how to arrange climbing holds.
+You'll also need to research creating safe fall zones (very important), and how to arrange climbing holds.
 Good luck building your climbing wall!
-We can't wait to see photos!

 Chaya Kurtz writes for Networx.com.